Exploring Modifications to FLRW Cosmology with General Entropy and Thermodynamics: A new Approach: Abstract

 \section{Abstract}

-This paper investigates modifications to the FLRW cosmology resulting from considering general entropy for the cosmological apparent horizon.
-Although the Bekenstein-Hawking entropy has been successful in the study of thermodynamics of black holes and cosmology, according to the laws of the thermodynamics, considering this entropy, it imposes a $w=-1$ limit on the equation of state of the cosmic fluid.
-To address this limitation, Nojiri and colleagues in 2022, introduced generalized entropies with four-parameters that may tend to familiar entropies and can solve some problems of cosmology.
-In this paper, we explore how correcting the entropy affects the Energy-momentum tensor of the cosmic flux from the outset.
-Our calculations show that in any way, the modified Bekenstein-Hawking entropy can be still considered as a general entropy after a modification energy-momentum density tensor with a correction function $f(\rho)$.
-The function $f(\rho)$ can be easily reconstructed, by considering thermodynamics of the apparent horizon.
-We also study the first and second laws of thermodynamics in this context, and show how the problem of limited cosmic flux can be resolved based on the model's parameters.
-At last, In order to study the kinematics of the universe, cosmography parameters are also calculated and we see that the correction function $f(\rho)$ has a non-negligible role in cosmography parameters.
-This paper provides valuable insights into using general entropies on the apparent horizon of universe.
+The investigation of modifications to the FLRW cosmology resulting from the consideration of a general entropy for the cosmological apparent horizon is the subject of this study.
+Building upon the work of Nojiri and collaborators in 2022, who introduced a class of generalized entropies with four parameters capable of converging to familiar entropies and addressing specific cosmological issues, our research explores the impact of correcting the entropy on the energy-momentum tensor of the cosmic fluid from the outset.
+Our calculations demonstrate that, by employing a correction function $f(\rho)$ to modify the energy-momentum density tensor, the entropic area law (Bekenstein-Hawking entropy) can still be regarded as a general entropy.
+The construction of the function $f(\rho)$ is facilitated through considerations of the thermodynamics associated with the apparent horizon.
+Additionally, we investigate the first and second laws of thermodynamics within this framework and illustrate how the limitations imposed on the equation of state of the cosmic fluid can be resolved through the incorporation of this correction function.
+Finally, we compute cosmography parameters to analyze the kinematics of the universe, with particular attention given to the notable influence of the correction function $f(\rho)$ on these parameters.
+This paper provides valuable insights into the application of general entropies to the apparent horizon of the universe.

 \keywords{FLRW cosmology; Apparent horizon; Laws of thermodynamics; Bekenstein-Hawking entropy; General entropy}